APPROVING THE SPEND

-Approving the Spend – What’s the Key to a Smart & Efficient Approval Process?
+What’s the Key to a Smart & Efficient Approval Process?

 by Salim Khalife, Founder & CEO

 A well-designed and adequately-enforced requisition approval process is fundamental to successfully managing corporate expenditures.
 But there’s a sweet spot in designing an approval process.
 If it’s not stringent enough, you may overpay, exceed budget, and promote wasteful spending.
 If it’s overly burdensome and lengthy, you risk slowing the process unnecessarily, disrupting vital operations and alienating employees.
 In our continuing series covering basics of procurement, we take a closer look at how you can optimize the second step in the procurement cycle – approving the spend.
+What is the key to a smart and efficient approval process?

 Keep it simple: identifying the variables in the process